andrewpickett/advent-of-code/2016/python/day24/README.md

 }
 ```

+I used a simple BFS on my `Grid` class, since I already had one written.
+It could probably be much more optimized, but since
+I only need to do this part once, it's fine.

 ### Part 1
 > _Given your actual map, and starting from location 0, what is the fewest number of steps required to visit every non-0 number marked on the map at least once?_